Sciencewolf/szakdolgozat-raspberry-pi/README.md

 - Lid open: red
 - Heating element on: green
 - Cooler on: White
-- Humidifier on: pink
+- Humidifier on: blue
 - DC motor on: yellow
 - Raspi on: cold white
-- Preparing: blue
+- Other: -

 # Hardware Wiring
 > [!WARNING]